Stonerea656/jekyll-now/about.md

 ---
 layout: page
-title: Some info about me!
+title:
 permalink: /about/
 ---

-##
+## Some info about me!

+I'm 50+
 Ive a background as an Agricultural Scientist.
-Following a passion for Full Stack Web Development with a focus on mobile, web apps and PWA's.
+I've been learning code as a hobby for several years I'm following a passion for Full Stack Web Development I intend to focus on mobile, web apps and PWA's.

-### Feel free to get in touch
+### Contact or follow me

 Use one of these media below